Commutators and commutator subgroups in profinite groups: Main result

 \begin{proof}[Proof of Theorem \ref{mainth}] We wish to prove that if $G$ is a profinite group, then $G'$ is finite-by-procyclic if and only if the set of all commutators of $G$ is contained in a union of countably many procyclic subgroups.

 So assume that the set of all commutators in $G$ is contained in a union of countably many procyclic subgroups.
 It follows from Theorem 7 of \cite{AS1} that $G'$ is virtually soluble.
 Of course, this implies that $G$ is virtually soluble.
 Choose a normal soluble open subgroup $N$ in $G$.
 Let $d$ be the derived length of $N$ and argue by induction on $d$.
 If $d\leq 1$, then the result follows from Theorem \ref{virtabeliancase}.
 Hence we can assume that $d\geq 2$.
 Let $M$ be the last nontrivial term of the derived series of $N$.
 By induction $G'/M$ is finite-by-procyclic.
 Let $T$ be the metabelian term of the derived series of $N$.
 Then $M=T'$ and so, by Theorem \ref{meta}, $M$ is finite-by-procyclic.
 Lemma \ref{normal-characteristic} now tells us that $M$ has a finite characteristic subgroup $M_{0}$ such that $M/M_{0}$ is procyclic.
-It is clear that $G'$ is finite-by-procyclic if and only if so is the commutator subgroup of $G/M_{0}$.
-Thus, we can pass to the quotient $G/M_{0}$ and without loss of generality assume that $M$ is procyclic.
+We can pass to the quotient $G/M_{0}$ and without loss of generality assume that $M$ is procyclic.
 Then by Lemma \ref{autocyclic} we have $M\leq Z(G')$.
 Recall that $G'/M$ is finite-by-procyclic.
 Applying Lemma \ref{normal-characteristic} to the quotient group $G/M$, we obtain that $G'$ contains a characteristic subgroup $K$ such that $K/M$ is finite and $G'/K$ is procyclic.
 Since $M\leq Z(G')$, by Schur's theorem $K'$ is finite.
 We pass to the quotient $G/K'$ and without loss of generality assume that $K$ is abelian.
 So $K$ is an abelian virtually procyclic subgroup.
 In view of Remark \ref{remark2} we can assume that $K$ is procyclic.
 Then, again by Lemma \ref{autocyclic}, $K\leq Z(G')$.
 Since $G'/K$ is procyclic, it follows that $G$ is metabelian and the result follows from Theorem \ref{meta}.

 Thus, we proved that if the set of all commutators in $G$ is contained in a union of countably many procyclic subgroups, then $G'$ is finite-by-procyclic.
 The converse is immediate from Proposition \ref{cove}.
 The proof is now complete. \end{proof}